-In June 2013, CS and PBI signed an expanded the Distribution Agreement that made us the exclusive distributor of CS products throughout all of the Americas until the end of 2019.
+In June 2013, CS and PBI signed an expanded distribution agreement that made us the exclusive distributor of CS products throughout all of the Americas until the end of 2019.
 We are in renewal discussions for this agreement.

-e.
+d.
 Intellectual Property